django/dsf-bylaws/README.md

 The authoritative version of these bylaws can be found in PDF format on the Django website: [bylaws.pdf](https://media.djangoproject.com/foundation/bylaws.pdf).

+You may also view the bylaws as HTML, on the Django website: [Bylaws for Django Software Foundation](https://www.djangoproject.com/foundation/records/bylaws/)

 ## Contributing

 Changes to the bylaws must be approved by the [DSF Board](https://www.djangoproject.com/foundation/#board) according to the procedures outlined in the bylaws themselves.
 This repository serves as a convenient way to track changes and maintain the bylaws in a more accessible format.